HadisAB/LTE-Carrier-Throughput-Balancing/README.md

 **Phase 1: Insert data** <br />
 -	Backup: In this part we are taking a backup of previous report output.
 It may be useful for further investigations.
--	Reading the input files from FTP: We are using the hourly stats of 4G KPIs for this report as the input, which are downloaded directly from FTP.
-They are 24 csv files consists of the data of 24 hours of yesterday. you may use your DB in this part.
+-	Reading the input files

 **Phase 2: Preprocessing**<br />